aeomath/AE_sizing_tool/README.md

 ```
 ## Output

-After Running the tool , mains results will be printed in a console and three graphs will be generated
+After Running the tool , mains results will be printed in a console graphs will be generated
 * The first graph shows the constraints analysis plot.
-* The second graph shows the Weight_Breakdown.
+* The second graph shows the Weight_Breakdown and the weight decomposition.
+* The third graph shows some aerodynamics and propulsion characteristics.
+A dropdown menu is available to select the parameter to display.
+> The graphs are interactive, and you can zoom in and out, pan, and save them as images.
+> All data you see on this graph are datas at the end of the segment.
 >**If the graphs are not displayed, please refresh the page (F5) where the graphs are displayed. (sometimes Plotly has issues with displaying the graphs)**

 ### Output folder ###